Careers360 Logo

 Epithelial tissue

-The epithelium (Greek epi-on; the nipple) is the layer of cells that covers the inner or outer surface.
+The epithelium is the layer of cells that covers the inner or outer surface.
 Epithelial tissue consists of compactly arranged cells with no intercellular matrix, forming continuous layers.
 Junctional complexes such as desmosomes and gap junctions help hold cells together.
 It has power or regeneration throughout life.
 It is avascular.
 Epithelial cells rest on a basement membrane that contains the acellular, matrix protein collagen.
 Covers the external surface of the body and internal organs.
 It lines the body cavity.
 How it covers the outer surface of the skin, the inner lining of the mouth, the digestive tract, the nose, the lungs, etc. These are protective in nature.

 Types of epithelial tissues